Threats:

 - Remove wet straw from any setting near a building.

 - Straw is a strong breeding ground for flies.
-Don’t use it as bedding.
+Please don’t use it as bedding.

 - Garbage receptacles should be located away from structures.